-Thai Interpretation and Translation Services
+Thai Language Services

 The Thai language, originally called Siam, changed its name to Thai when the country was renamed Thailand (it was previously called Siamese).
 Thai is the official and national language of Thailand, but not the sole language of the country.
 Around 72 languages are spoken regionally, some mutually intelligible, some not.
 Therefore, Thai serves as a lingua franca since it is spoken by over 80% of the population as a first or second language.